Filippo Volandri

 Filippo Volandri (/it/; born 5 September 1981) is an Italian tennis coach and former professional player.

 Volandri reached a career-high singles ranking of world no. 25 in July 2007.

-He turned professional in 1997 and earned almost $4 million in prize money.

-Retired in 2017, the following year he became coach and since 2021 he has been the captain of the Italian team, which he led to the win of two consecutive Davis Cups in 2023 and 2024.
+He turned professional in 1997 and earned almost $4 million in prize money, winning two ATP titles (out of nine finals in total).
+His biggest victory was defeating Roger Federer, world number 1, at 2007 Italian Open – Men's singles.
+Retired in 2017, the following year he became coach and since 2021 he has been the captain of the Italian team, which he led to the win of three consecutive Davis Cups in 2023, 2024 and 2025, establishing a new international record.

 Earlier career

 2006: Second title

 Volandri won the second title of his career in September 2006, beating Nicolás Lapentti in the final of the Sicily International.

 2007: Success at the Rome Masters and French Open

 At the Rome Masters in 2007 Volandri, having entered as a wild card, recorded the biggest win of his career by beating the then world no. 1 Roger Federer in straight sets 6–2, 6–4.
 Volandri celebrated by doing a lap of honour around centre court, high-fiving spectators in the front rows.

 Volandri hailed the victory as not only for himself, but for Italy, speaking of both the regard in which Federer, who holds the record for the longest streak as the world's top-ranked male player, is held, and the relative under-achievement of Italy in men's tennis at the time.
 For his part Federer offered few excuses for his out-of-character display.
 Hopes that this might be the start of Italy's re-emergence among the top nations of professional men's tennis were heightened when Volandri went on to beat world no. 12 Tomáš Berdych in the quarterfinal.
 The win meant that Volandri became the first Italian to reach the event's semifinals since 1978.
 His run stopped in the semifinals when he lost to Fernando González.

 At the 2007 French Open he was the 29th seed and made it to the fourth round, rising to No. 27 in the world in the rankings.